ray-project/ray/doc/source/cluster/usage-stats.rst

 Frequently Asked Questions (FAQ)
 --------------------------------

-**Does the Session ID map to personal data?**
+**Does the session_id map to personal data?**

 No, the uuid will be a Ray session/job-specific random ID that cannot be used to identify a specific person nor machine.
 It will not live beyond the lifetime of your Ray session; and is primarily captured to enable us to honor deletion requests.

-The session ID is logged so that deletion requests can be honored.
+The session_id is logged so that deletion requests can be honored.

 **Could an enterprise easily configure an additional endpoint or substitute a different endpoint?**